Adults withholding consent

 Consent may be withdrawn at any time, even during treatment.
-You should comply with any request to stop treatment immediately, unless the patient's capacity to make a decision is impaired at that moment, to the extent that they are no longer competent to consent to treatment.
+You should immediately comply with any request to stop treatment, unless the patient's capacity to make a decision is impaired at that moment, to the extent that they are no longer competent to consent to treatment.

 You should still take the request into account in assessing the patient's best interests, and weigh up whether it is in the patient's best interest to stop treatment.
 This includes whether the harm caused by stopping treatment outweighs the risk of continuing.

-If stopping treatment would be dangerous to the patient and they're unable to appreciate this, it may be possible to continue under the protection of the Mental Capacity Act 2005 in England and Wales and/or the common law.
-The relevant legislation in Scotland is the Adults with Incapacity (Scotland) Act 2000 and in Northern Ireland, the Mental Capacity Act (Northern Ireland) 2016.
+If stopping treatment would be dangerous to the patient and they're unable to appreciate this, it may be possible to continue under the protection of the Mental Capacity Act 2005 in England and Wales with its relevant Code of Practice and/or the common law.
+The relevant legislation in Scotland is the Adults with Incapacity (Scotland) Act 2000 with its accompanying Code of Practice and in Northern Ireland, the Mental Capacity Act (Northern Ireland) 2016.

 When consent to treat a child is refused

 Occasionally, a Gillick-competent child or an adult with parental authority may refuse to consent or authorise treatment.

 Children aged 16 and 17, or Gillick-competent children, do not have an absolute right to refuse treatment.
 Their refusal will not override authorisation by someone who has parental responsibility for the child, or the court.
 In Scotland this applies only to children aged 15 and under, as 16 is the age of legal capacity in Scotland.

 In deciding whether to treat a child in such circumstances, your assessment of if it is in their best interests to treat against their wishes should include:

 - their age and emotional development

 - the nature and consequences to the child of proposed treatment